SaintMichae64/BruteForceOTP.py/README.md

 # BruteForceOTP.py
-Brute Force 6 digit OTP;
+Brute Force 6 digit OTP and create a log of the Brute Force in the same directory the code runs in.

 This code does not work, is a work in progress.